Frequently asked questions

 What if I feel unable to accept the placement of a child/ young person suggested by the social worker?

-We accept enquires to foster from all ranges.
+You must be 21 and over to become a foster carer and there is no upper age limit.
 Please do not consider your age a barrier to application.